djherron/ocham/README.md

 The user may also request that the adjacency matrix reflects the **reflexive** characteristic of OWL's `rdfs:subClassOf` construct.
 Reflexivity can be requested in relation to either the **asserted** class hierarchy or the **transitive closure** of the class hierarchy.

+The OCHAM tool consumes the ontology and produces the adjacency matrix at instantiation.
+The adjacency matrix and the list of class names used to construct it are obtained via the API call `get_results()`.

+The OCHAM tool can also find longest paths in the class hierarchy declared in the OWL ontology.
+Given a list of source class names, and a target class name, the API call `get_longest_path()` will return an instance of a longest path in the class hierarchy along with the length of this longest path.

 ## Limitations